 Do Your Eyes Get Bigger as You Age?

 When you’re born, your eyes are about 16.5 millimeters in diameter.
-That’s a bit bigger than a pea.
+That’s a little smaller than a dime.
 During your first 2 years of life, they get bigger.
 Then during puberty, they go through another growth spurt.
-When you’re in your 20s, they’re fully grown at about 24 millimeters , a little larger than a peanut.
+When you’re in your 20s, they’re fully grown at about 24 millimeters, a little larger than a peanut.

 Your eyes don’t get bigger in middle age.
 They only grow during childhood and your teens.